STS-8: Crew

 This mission had a crew of five, with three mission specialists.
 It was the second mission (after STS-7) to fly with a crew of five, the largest carried by a single spacecraft up to that date.
 The crew was historically notable for the participation of Guion Bluford, who became the first African-American to fly in space.

 The commander, Truly, was the only veteran astronaut of the crew, having flown as the pilot on STS-2 in 1981 and for two of the Approach and Landing Tests (ALT) aboard Enterprise in 1977.
 Prior to this, he had worked as a capsule communicator (CAPCOM) for all three Skylab missions and the ASTP mission.
 Brandenstein, Gardner and Bluford had all been recruited in 1978, and been training for a mission since 1979.
 The mission had originally been planned for a crew of four, with Thornton added to the crew as a third mission specialist in December 1982, eight months after the crew was originally named.
 As with Truly, he was an Apollo-era recruit, having joined NASA in 1967.
 His participation on the mission included a series of tests aimed at gathering information on the physiological changes linked with Space Adaptation Syndrome, more commonly known as "space sickness"; this had become a focus of attention in NASA, as astronauts succumbed to it during Shuttle missions.

 The orbiter carried two Extravehicular Mobility Unit (EMUs) for use in case of an emergency spacewalk; if needed, they would be used by Truly and Gardner.

+Crew seat assignments

 Mission plan and payloads

 An early plan for STS-8, released in April 1982, had scheduled it for July 1983.
 It was expected to be a three-day mission with four crew members, and would launch INSAT-1B, an Indian satellite, and TDRS-B, a NASA communications relay satellite.
 However, following problems with the Inertial Upper Stage (IUS) used to deploy TDRS-A on the STS-6 mission, it was announced in May 1983 that the TDRS was not going to be flown.
 It was replaced in the manifest by the Payload Flight Test Article.
 After re-development of the IUS, TDRS-B was eventually re-manifested for the STS-51-L mission, and was lost along with the Space Shuttle Challenger and its crew when the launch failed in January 1986.